-Museum of Art.
-The exposition is formed from the former private collections of Count Bobrinsky, Princes Lopukhins, Belokopytovy.
-Cherkasy historical-pedagogical museum of T. Shevchenko received the collections in 1918.
+The Museum of Art.
+The exposition is formed from the private collections of Count Bobrinsky, Princes Lopukhins, Belokopytovy.
+Cherkasy historical-pedagogical museum of T. Shevchenko received these collections in 1918.

 Castle Hill (Hill of Glory).
-The memorial complex with a monument “Motherland” is located at the top of the former Castle Hill.
-At this point, ancient Russian fort, remains of Cherkasy fortress and Holy Trinity Church were situated.
+The memorial complex with a monument “Motherland” is standing at the top of the former Castle Hill.
+At this place, ancient Russian fort, remains of Cherkasy fortress and Holy Trinity Church were situated.

-Monument to the Dumpling (Varenik).
+The Monument to the Dumpling (Varenik).
 It was the first monument in Ukraine honoring traditional Ukrainian dumpling (“varenik”).
-The monument appeared near the hotel “Rosava” in 2006.
+The monument was opened near the hotel “Rosava” in 2006.

-The sculpture is a Cossack Mamai eating the dumplings.
-Behind his back there is huge crescent-shaped dumpling.
+The sculpture is a Cossack Mamai eating dumplings.
+Behind his back there is a huge crescent-shaped dumpling.
 The height of the monument, made of ceramic, is 2.5 m.
 Frunze Street, 29.